 The Neighbourhood Plan recognises that major new housing developments are already underway, adding around 15% to the number of dwellings in Fulbourn and exceeding assessed needs.
-Policy FUL/09 sets out the key requirements for larger residential development, while Policy FUL/10 aims to guide the design of all housing development so that they make a positive contribution to the village.
+Policy FUL/09 sets out the key requirements for larger residential development, while Policies FUL10 and FUL/11 aim to guide infill development and potential windfall sites so that they make a positive contribution to the village and its specific housing needs.

 - 10.1 Housing demand is a pressing issue for Cambridge and areas surrounding the city.
-The South Cambridgeshire Local Plan (2018) classifies Fulbourn as a Minor Rural Settlement (Policy S/9), where "an indicative scheme size of 30 dwellings will be permitted" within the Development Framework of the village.
+The Local Plan (2018) classifies Fulbourn as a Minor Rural Settlement (Policy S/9), where "an indicative scheme size of 30 dwellings will be permitted' within the Development Framework of the village.
 In addition, it allows redevelopment for residential use of the Ida Darwin site, outside the Development Framework and in the Green Belt (Policy H/3) subject to a careful assessment of the sensitive site.
-This allocation is of very significant scale for a village location, leading to the approval of development of 203 new housing units. - 10.2 The evidence base being prepared for emerging Greater Cambridge Local Plan (as of spring 2021) confirms that Fulbourn is unlikely to be considered a strategic growth location for Cambridge even in the future local plan: Option 5 (dispersed development, including the villages) is clearly identified as the least sustainable alternative to accommodate growth and the retention of strategic countryside gaps (including the one that separates Fulbourn from Cambridge) is important to direct growth in a sustainable way27. - 10.3 Planned and recent housing provision includes 14 affordable dwellings recently built in Balsham Road and up to 313 dwellings with planning approval at the Ida Darwin site and Teversham Road (see Fig. 19).
-This scale of development exceeds the requirements of the South Cambridgeshire Local Plan up to 2031 and the likely expectations of strategic growth emerging from the Greater Cambridge Local Plan.
+This allocation is of very significant scale for a village location, leading to the approval of development of 203 new housing units. - 10.2 The evidence base being prepared for emerging Greater Cambridge Local Plan (as of spring 2021) confirms that Fulbourn is unlikely to be considered a strategic growth location for Cambridge even in the future local plan: Option 5 (dispersed development, including the villages) is clearly identified as the least sustainable alternative to accommodate growth and the retention of strategic countryside gaps (including the one that separates Fulbourn from Cambridge) is important to direct growth in a sustainable way26. - 10.3 Planned and recent housing provision includes 14 affordable dwellings recently built in Balsham Rd and up to 313 dwellings with planning approval at the Ida Darwin site and Teversham Road (see Fig. 18).
+This scale of development exceeds the requirements of the Local Plan up to 2031 and the likely expectations of strategic growth emerging from the Greater Cambridge Local Plan.
 It also represents a housing growth in Fulbourn of 15%: a significant level of change for a village community, which will require time for successful integration. - 10.4 In addition, no further brownfield sites or significant sites are available within the Development Framework and outside the Green Belt.
 For this reason, no additional sites for housing have been allocated by the Neighbourhood Plan within this plan period.

-27 Greater Cambridge Local Plan, Development Strategy Options - Summary Report (Nov.
+26 Greater Cambridge Local Plan, Development Strategy Options - Summary Report (Nov.
 2020) and Greater Cambridge Local Plan Strategic Spatial Options Assessment: Landscape & Townscape (Nov.
 2020)